RobertRish/README-Generator/README.md

   8. [Questions](#questions)

   ## Description
-  An app that generates professional quality README.md files for their projects using user inputs in the command line
+  An app that generates professional quality README.md files for your GitHub projects using user inputs in the command line

   ## Installation
   Run "npm i" or "npm install"